 When we finally arrived in the valley we felt like we were victors in a dubious battle.
 But the real battle had just begun.

 We told the driver the name of our guesthouse and showed him a screen shot of the address.
-Immediately he shook his head, rejecting our request.
+He shook his head, rejecting our request.
 Instead he drove us to a van where a man waited for us.
 The man opened my car door, ushering plumes of cigarette smoke into the vehicle.
 He pointed to a photo of what was presumably his house as he spoke to us in Albanian.
 We quickly realized that this was where the men intended for us to stay.
-A language barrier significantly detracted from our stellar persuasion skills.
+A language barrier detracted from our persuasion skills.
 So we were reduced to repeating ourselves.

 “Villa Gjejac,” we firmly insisted again and again, our voices growing louder.
 In response to our demands, the driver simply shook his head and acted confused, as though he had never heard of the place.
 Instead he pointed to a loaf of bread he had purchased on our way and adamantly declared something in Albanian.

 Jenelle and I exchanged uneasy glances.
 What had we gotten ourselves into?